 Meet the rest of the BVCA senior team below.

-Amy Abbott is Director of Events and Training.
+Amy Abbott is the BVCA's Director of Events.
 Prior to joining the BVCA in 2012, she was Head of Events & Awards at the Royal Academy of Engineering where she led a small team of event managers to deliver a highly regarded programme of events for the engineering fellowship comprising eminent chartered engineers, business leaders and Royal patrons.
 During her nine years at the Academy Amy was secretary to several awards committees including the prestigious MacRobert Award; involving events at Buckingham Palace.
 She also played a fundamental part in the launch of the Queen Elizabeth Prize for Engineering where she was responsible for the launch event involving the former three party leaders.
 She has a BA Hons in Business and Marketing from Oxford Brookes University.

-Leon de Bono is Director of Commercial Development, Membership Services and Investor Relations.
+Leon de Bono is the BVCA's Assistant Director General and Director of Membership Services.
 Before joining the BVCA in 2010 he was the Publishing Director and a member of the team that launched Private Equity News, part of eFinancialNews, which was acquired by Dow Jones in 2007.
 He began working in the private equity industry with Caspian Media in 2001.
 He has a BA from University College London and an MA from The Courtauld Institute.

-Gurpreet Manku is the BVCA’s Assistant Director General and Director of Policy.
+Gurpreet Manku is the BVCA’s Deputy Director General and Director of Policy.
 She is responsible for leading the BVCA’s response to a wide range of issues and challenges facing the industry from a legal and regulatory perspective, both in the UK and Europe.
 She is also the executive liaison to the Private Equity Reporting Group, the body responsible for monitoring the industry’s compliance with the Walker Guidelines on Transparency and Disclosure.
 Before joining the BVCA she worked at Deloitte LLP and specialised in advising private equity funds and their managers.
-Gurpreet studied at the London School of Economics and is a Chartered Accountant and member of the Institute of Chartered Accountants in England & Wales.
+Gurpreet studied at the London School of Economics and is a Chartered Accountant and a fellow of the Institute of Chartered Accountants in England & Wales.